Tepotinib: Adverse effects

 The most common side effects seen in clinical trials were edema, fatigue, nausea, diarrhea, muscle aches, and shortness of breath.
 Like capmatinib, tepotinib can also cause interstitial lung disease and liver damage, and is toxic to a developing fetus.
 The most common treatment-related adverse effect in a 2021 study were peripheral edema (54.1%), nausea (20.0%), diarrhea (19.6%), blood creatinine increased (17.6%), and hypoalbuminemia (14.5%), which were 'mostly mild or moderate'.

 Society and culture

 Legal status

-On 16 December 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Tepmetko, intended for the treatment of patients with advanced non-small cell lung cancer (NSCLC) harboring alterations leading to mesenchymal-epithelial transition factor gene exon 14 (METex14) skipping.
-The applicant for this medicinal product is Merck Europe B.V.
+In December 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Tepmetko, intended for the treatment of people with advanced non-small cell lung cancer (NSCLC) harboring alterations leading to MET gene exon 14 (METex14) skipping.
+The applicant for this medicinal product is Merck Europe.
 Tepotinib (Tepmetko) was approved for medical use in the European Union in February 2022.

 The US Food and Drug Administration (FDA) granted the application for tepotinib orphan drug designation.
+In February 2024, the FDA converted the approval of tepotinib for adults with metastatic non-small cell lung cancer (NSCLC) harboring MET exon 14 skipping alterations, to traditional approval.
+It was previously granted accelerated approval for this indication in February 2021.
+The application was granted breakthrough and orphan drug designations.